BenDanielGreep/pennylane-tech-test/README.md

 ## Features

 This app came with a simple table display so I had to add a **Create page** and a **View page**.
 The invoices can be marked 'finalised' or 'paid' and deleted on the View page.
-I use the prebuilt components on the Create page to create invoices and send them to the API.
+I used the prebuilt components on the Create page to create invoices and send them to the API.